 Law Society of Scotland

 Our normal office hours are Monday to Friday from 9.00am until 5.00pm.
 Our property shops are also normally open on a Saturday.
-Please contact any property shop or check our website to confirm whether we are closed for any local or statutory holiday.
 We have an answering service to take calls outwith these times and we can also arrange to meet you outside normal office hours.